Do you wanna Immigrate to Portugal from Canada?

 Technology plays a very important role in our company.
 We minimize our clients’ involvement in paperwork.
 We are customers ourselves and we know how to serve you.

-Frequently asked questions about Immigrate to Portugal from Canada
+Frequently Asked Questions About Immigrate to Portugal From Canada

 Canadian citizens can enter Portugal for short visits (up to 90 days) without a visa.
 For longer stays or if you plan to work or study in Portugal, you will need a visa or residence permit.